-- The Executive Manager shall ensure that a budgetary provision is made for the depreciation of the PPE under their control in the ensuing financial year, in consultation with the CFO. - The CFO shall indicate a fixed annual date for the review of the remaining useful life of PPE under the control of the respective Executive Managers. - Every Executive Manager shall annually review the expected useful life and residual values stated in Annexure B and the depreciation method of PPE that are under their control and motivate to the Accounting Officer and CFO any adjustments if, in the judgement of the Executive manager , such are not considered appropriate.
-Changes should not be made on a continuous basis because the accounting principle of consistency would be violated. - The CFO shall report changes made to the remaining useful life of PPE in the asset register to the Accounting Officer and Council. - The CFO shall ensure that depreciation charges are debited on a monthly basis and that the fixed asset register is reconciled with the general ledger.
+- The Executive Manager shall ensure that a budgetary provision is made for the depreciation of the PPE under their control in the ensuing financial year, in consultation with the CFO. - The CFO shall indicate a fixed annual date for the review of the remaining useful life of PPE under the control of the respective Executive Managers. - The CFO shall ensure that depreciation charges are debited on a monthly basis and that the fixed asset register is reconciled with the general ledger.